Joint Directorate of Infrastructure Networks and Information Systems

-The Joint Directorate of Intrastructure Networks and Information Systems (Direction Interarmées des Réseaux d'Infrastructure et des Systèmes d'Information, or DIRISI) is a Communications and information systems organisation of the French Armed Forces.
+The Joint Directorate of Infrastructure Networks and Information Systems (Direction Interarmées des Réseaux d'Infrastructure et des Systèmes d'Information, or DIRISI) is a Communications and information systems organisation of the French Armed Forces.

 The DIRISI was created on 1 January 2004 by decree of 31 December 2003.

 The staff of the DIRISI is located at Fort de Bicetre in the town of Kremlin-Bicêtre (Val de Marne).

 Among its installations is the Pierre-sur-Haute military radio station.